 Sole Community Hospitals may also register their outpatient clinics.

 Know your eligibility.
 Only nonprofit organizations with specific federal designations and/or funding are eligible to register with and be approved to purchase discounted drugs through the 340B Drug Pricing Program.

 Be aware of the latest registration dates and deadlines.
 The current registration periods are listed on the top right corner of this page, along with a link to the OPA database and registration forms.
 The registration forms are open only during the registration periods.

 Collect required information.
-Have the following information on hand to ensure your Sole Community Hospital’s registration will be accepted:
+Have all the necessary information on hand to ensure your hospital registration will be accepted.

 |January 1-15||April 1|

 |July 1-15||October 1|